 The more flexible your spine is, the easier it is to stand up straight and tall.
 Strong mid-back and abdominal muscles and looser pectoral and low back muscles also contribute to good posture.

 Many of my patients’ low back pain resolves when they avoid sitting too much and maintain better posture when they sit and stand.
 If you think sitting too much at work is contributing to your back pain, check out Top Seven Ways to Combat the Effects of Sitting: The Silent Killer.
 In that book, I explain what proper posture is when sitting at a desk, how to maintain good posture throughout the day, and more.

 To ease some of the pain that comes from sitting too much, get up every hour to stretch and go for a little walk.
 Every muscle in your body will benefit.

 A Simple Posture Check

-An easy way to check your posture is to stand against a wall and see if you can touch the back of your heels, buttocks, shoulders, and head to the wall (Figure 3-2).
+An easy way to check your posture is to stand against a wall and see if you can touch the back of your heels, buttocks, shoulders, and head to the wall (figure below).

 If you cannot easily do this, check out my book Combat Slouching to learn how you can not only prevent your posture from worsening over time, but improve it.

 Throughout the day, check your posture.
 Once you have mastered standing up straight against a wall, try doing it away from the wall.
 In yoga, we call this mountain pose.